GLCO Guides: Round Sunglasses for Men

 Round Sunglass Styles: Popular Colorways and Materials

 When it comes to picking out a round sunglass you have two basic types: metal or plastic.
 If you are more conservative in your style check out an acetate frame like the Hampton.
 A frame like Hampton is not totally round but definitely gives you the styling of a round.
-For a more adventurous round plastic check out the Harding or Coeur D’Alene.
-For the iconic round styling similar to what Lennon wore, grab a metal frame like the Wilson.
-Or get a little experimental with our leather wrapped Cordova sunglasses.
-Frames like this are always attention grabbing and make a great addition to any collection.
+For a more adventurous round plastic check out the Harding or GLCO x Nick Wooster collab frame.
+For the iconic round styling similar to what Lennon wore, grab our classic Wilson, or its all-metal brother, Wilson M. Frames like this are always attention grabbing and make a great addition to any collection.

 Choosing Round Sunglasses for Men: Things to Look Out For